Transmission of coherent information at the onset of interactions: Introduction

-We simplify the problem by treating the interactions perturbatively, i.e., by focusing on the onset of interactions, or on weak interactions, i.e., by Taylor expanding the time evolution of the coherent information.
-We thereby find that, while the von Neumann entropy itself is well-defined for any given channel configuration, its leading order expansion coefficient can be divergent, depending on the interaction Hamiltonian and the states in question.

-In order to be able to study the early-time behavior of coherent information at the onset of interactions in full generality, we regulate these divergences by generalizing the notion of coherent information to the class of `$n$-coherent informations', defined in terms of $n$-R\'enyi entropies.
-The conventional coherent information is the special case of the $1$-coherent information since the von Neumann entropy is the limit of the $n$-R\'enyi entropy as $n\rightarrow 1$.
+We find that, while the von Neumann entropies themselves are well-defined for any given channel configuration, the leading order expansion coefficient in their time evolution may diverge, thereby yielding a divergent leading order change in the coherent information.
+To overcome this problem, we extend our analysis by considering a generalisation to a class we refer to as the $n-$coherent information.
+Whereas the traditional coherent information is defined as a difference of von Neumann entropies, the $n-$coherent information is analogously defined as a difference between the $n^{th}$ R\'enyi entropies.
+From this perspective, the traditional coherent information may be referred to as the `1-coherent information', since the von Neumann entropy is the limit of the $n^{th}$ R\'enyi entropy as $n\rightarrow 1$.

-There are a number of benefits to considering the full family of R\'enyi entropies rather than only the von Neumann entropy.
-One such benefit is that by determining the behavior of the entire family of R\'enyi entropies we capture a more comprehensive picture of the dynamics.
+There are a number of benefits to considering the full family of $n-$R\'enyi entropies rather than only the von Neumann entropy.
+First, we find that for all integers $n>1$, there are no divergences in the leading order expansion coefficient, and we are therefore able to obtain finite values for the early time behaviour of the corresponding $n-$coherent information.
+Furthermore, by determining the behavior of the entire family of $n-$R\'enyi entropies we capture a more comprehensive picture of the dynamics.
 For example, the von Neumann entropy of a density matrix yields little specific information about that density matrix.
-In contrast, knowledge of the full family of integer R\'enyi entropies for $n>1$ of a density matrix \cite{Li2008} allows one to reconstruct the entire spectrum of the density matrix.
-Recall also that the family of R\'enyi entropies with $n>1$ satisfy the additivity and majorisation criteria of suitable information measures \cite{fritz}.
+By contrast, knowledge of the full family of integer R\'enyi entropies for $n>1$ of a density matrix allows one to reconstruct the entire spectrum of the density matrix \cite{Li2008, Flammia:2009axf, PhysRevA.78.032329, 2020PhRvA.102f2413W}.
+Recall also that the family of R\'enyi entropies with $n>1$ satisfy the additivity and majorisation criteria of suitable information measures \cite{Renyi_og}.